West Tilbury: Elizabeth's Armada Camp

-When as their sacred royal Queene past by ...

 So tells James Aske in his contemporary verse-picture of the royal visit, called 'Elizabetha Triumphans'.

 After an initial visit to the camp, the queen continued on through the narrow lane which led northwards out of West Tilbury, onto Mucking hilltop and thence toward Horndon on the Hill, where she was to stay the night at the manor house called 'Cantis', the home of 'Master Edward Rich'.
 Upon the morning of 9 August, a return journey through the valley of 'Howe ford' was made, climbing finally to the 'place of assemblie at armes', where the great review was to be enacted and Elizabeth's historic speech delivered.